July 19

 But the main thing to remember here is that OnlyFans makes money.
 Like, a lot of money.
 In 2024, the platform had paid out $20 billion to creators already (and remember, the platform takes a 20 percent cut).
 It appears the biggest questions facing the platform have less to do with financial viability or growth and more to do with regulations and safety.

 That's not to say new owners wouldn't institute some potential changes that could affect the overall experience for both creators and users.
 Change on these platforms is inevitable.
-However, it's highly unlikely creators would say any major variations on the overall structure of the platform after an ownership change involving a group of investors.
+However, it's highly unlikely creators would see any major variations on the overall structure of the platform after an ownership change involving a group of investors.

 That said, if you as a creator are always keeping one eye on your various options, we totally understand.
 In fact, Stokely recently unveiled Subs.com, a new platform that seems like it may be a direct competitor to OnlyFans.